craterdog/java-security-framework/README.md

 ### A Simple to Use Java Security Framework
 The Java security APIs define a very powerful framework for implementing common security related tasks like key generation, signing and verifying documents, and encrypting and decrypting data.
-As with all low level frameworks, it provides a great deal of flexibility in chosing the algorithms and key sizes to be used for these tasks.
+As with all low level frameworks, it provides a great deal of flexibility in choosing the algorithms and key sizes to be used for these tasks.
 However, this flexibility can cause a significant amount of confusion for anyone who is not a security expert.